mwafrika/Todo-project-with-webpack/readme.md

 ![screenshot](./src/assets/screenshot1.png)

-Additional description about the project and its features.
+Additional description about the project and its features

 ## Tech used